Best Paper Awards

 A comprehensive and competitive program tailored for PhD students specializing in Finance and Accounting.

-During this session, PhD students attending FMARC 2024 will have the unparalleled opportunity to engage with seasoned mentors, gaining targeted guidance to enhance the impact of their research.
+During this session, PhD students attending FMARC 2025 will have the unparalleled opportunity to engage with seasoned mentors, gaining targeted guidance to enhance the impact of their research.
 Additionally, PhD students will explore potential career paths, receiving valuable advice on navigating the academic landscape, the job market, and their professional development.
+The following awards will be presented based on recommendations by the scientific committee and conference chairs: Conference Best Paper, Best Paper in Finance, Best Paper in Accounting, and Best Doctoral Paper.

 Submission Deadline